Continually Updated Clinical Reference

 Relapsing polychondritis

-Relapsing polychondritis is a rare multisystemic disorder of unknown etiology.
-The disease is characterized by recurrent, and typically progressive, bouts of inflammation of cartilaginous structures.
-The diagnosis is based on clinical findings' no specific test can be used for diagnosis of this disease.
+Relapsing polychondritis is a rare multisystem disorder of unknown etiology.
+[49, 50] The disease is characterized by recurrent, and typically progressive, bouts of inflammation of cartilaginous structures.
+The diagnosis is based on clinical findings (ie, no diagnostic test is available).
 Relapsing polychondritis predominantly affects whites in the fifth and sixth decades of life.
 A number of associated conditions have been reported, including several systemic vasculitides (ie, Wegener granulomatosis, PAN, Churg-Strauss syndrome), collagen-vascular diseases (ie, RA, systemic lupus erythematosus, reactive arthritis [Reiter syndrome], scleroderma, Sjögren syndrome), hematologic diseases (ie, leukemia, lymphoma), thyroid disease, ulcerative colitis, primary biliary cirrhosis, and diabetes.

 Clinical findings

 External ear pain and inflammation is a frequent presentation and an almost universal finding at some point during the disease course.
 Patients are routinely misdiagnosed with an infectious process (ie, auricular cellulitis).
-The key to diagnosis is the physical examination.
-Only the cartilaginous portion of the external ear is affected in persons with relapsing polychondritis, and thus, the ear lobe is spared.
-Other cutaneous findings (as reported by Trentham and Le) include leukocytoclastic vasculitis, EN, and erythema multiforme.
+Physical examination offers an important clue—because only the cartilaginous portion of the external ear is affected in persons with relapsing polychondritis, the ear lobe is spared (see the image below).
+Other cutaneous findings include leukocytoclastic vasculitis, EN, and erythema multiforme.

 Most features of the disease share the common pathophysiologic pathway of cartilaginous inflammation.
-Saddle-nose deformity may occur as a result of destruction of the cartilage in the nasal septum (see Media File 8).
+Saddle-nose deformity may occur as a result of destruction of the cartilage in the nasal septum (see the image below).
 A nonerosive nondeforming arthritis affecting both large and small peripheral joints occurs in as many as 85% of patients.
 Ocular inflammation is extremely common and may affect any part of the eye.

 Treatment